geofis/forest-loss-fire-reproducible/README.md

 ## Methods for reproducing the code

-All the methods presented in this section were developed and tested on a PC running under Linux operating system.
+All the methods presented in this section were developed and tested on a Linux PC.

 ### Using your current installation of R

-If the packages listed in the `R/load-packages.R` script (and their dependencies) are already installed in your PC, you can move forward and run the code-chunks following the sequence mentioned in the previous section.
+If the packages listed in the `R/load-packages.R` script (and their dependencies) are already installed in your PC, you can move forward and run the code chunks following the sequence mentioned in the [How to reproduce section](#how-to-reproduce) section.
 Otherwise, all the packages should be installed by hand.
 This is not the easiest way, but if you are familiar with R packages installation, then I recommend it.

 ### Using `jmartinez19/rstudio` Docker container

-This is the easiest way, because both RStudio IDE and dependencies would be installed in a Docker image.
-However, keep in mind that you would need at least 5 GB of free disk space.
+This is the easiest way, because both RStudio IDE and package dependencies would be pulled from a Docker image.
+However, keep in mind that you will need at least 5 GB of free disk space.

 1. Run the `jmartinez19/rstudio` Docker image.
 This may take a while the first time you run it.